 Tips for your Testimony in the Maryland General Assembly

 Committee hearings set the tone for how a bill may (or may not) progress.
-Your voice is urgently needed here as the bills are more easily amended or sometimes squashed in committee.
+Your voice is urgently needed here as bills are more easily amended or sometimes squashed because of hearing testimony.
 Testimony stays as a part of each bill for all time and committee members do remember how these hearings go.
 Some lawmakers have a vision of gun owners not based in reality.
 Educate them.
 Help them understand.
-Your testimony may very well make or break a given bill.
+Your words and input may very well make or break a given bill.

-All current gun-related legislation is being tracked on our website with URL, tinyurl.com/guns2020.
-You can read the entire text of a bill, who introduced it, our position and testimony, and current bill status.
-Audio/Video streams and recordings are available for committee hearings there as well.
+All current gun-related legislation is being tracked on our website with URL, tinyurl.com/guntracker.
+You can read the entire text of a bill, who introduced it, our position and testimony, and the current bill status.
+Audio/Video streams and recordings are also available for committee hearings.

-The Legislative ProcessThe Maryland General Assembly meets for 90 days each year, from January thru April and is made up of two chambers: the Senate and the House of Delegates.
-There are 47 Senators and 141 Delegates, respectively.
-Bills are introduced into each chamber for their First Reading and then referred to the committee that reflects the area of law or policy affected by the bill.
+The Legislative ProcessThe Maryland General Assembly meets for 90 days each year from January thru April and is made up of two chambers: the Senate and the House of Delegates comprised of 47 Senators and 141 Delegates, respectively.

 Getting to Annapolis